qelectrotech/Documentation/source/users/preferences/language.rst

 Select language
 ===============

-QElectroTech is a multilanguage tool already translated to 21 languages.
+QElectroTech is a multilingual tool already translated to 21 languages.

 To select the working language:

 1. `Display`_ QElectroTech settings PopUP window.
 2. Go to **General** section.
 3. Go to **Language** tab.
 4. Spread out the combo box and select the desired language.
 5. Press **OK** button to save the configuration changes and close settings PopUP window.

 .. note::